ZalmanKelber/OperaScaper/README.md

 ## Data Visualization

 This application was intentionally designed to be hosted on **Github Pages** or simply opened up in a web browser without the use of a server.
 As a result, it does not rely on any server-side rendering, nor does it contain ES6 modules (the different javaScript files are encapsulated using IIFE's).
 It uses the **D3 JS** library to create three interactive visualizations: a zoomable map of opera performances (that can be filtered by composer), a chart showing the differing amounts of work that singers in the industry received in 2019 and a graph showing which singers worked together across multiple companies within 2019.
+TopoJson data was used for the map and was rendered in the **Eckert IV** Equal Area projection.
 Some buttons and the dropdown menus are rendered with **Bootstrap.**

 # Instructions for replicating